+Through the first nine

+Top 50 funds have shown

+tremendous performance

-Through the first nine months of the year, the Top 50 funds have shown tremendous performance dispersion, ranging from a loss of -20% to a gain of 70%.
-However, the strength of the group's overall perforto only 3 funds logging double-digit losses.
+dispersion, ranging from

+a loss of -20% to a gain of
-- Actual

---- Pre-covid trend
+70%.
+However, the strength

+of the group's overall perfor-

+markets."

+substantial losses "show

+at the \$10 billion German Alternative Investment firm Prime Capital.

+Wendorff explains the distressed rally has been driven by the rapid recovery of the economy along with many of the same factors that have propelled ABS and CDOs.
+Distressed managers bottom-fed on corporate debt most exposed to the pandemic and shutdowns.
+And as the demand for secondary and new debt offerings helped repair broken balance sheets as the economy rallied, the price of distressed legacy debt has greatly improved.

+As of the end of September distressed funds were up more than 19%, topping both the market and every other strategy by a wide margin.
+Wendorff expects the strategy to continue to thrive as economies recover into 2022.

+Credit strategies, however, have struggled the most

-Supply and demand gaps, dislocation, and confusing trends may be the source of opportunities, enabling many fund managers to uncover alternative, uncorrelated idiosyncratic investments.
+this year.
+Long credit and mance is most evident with fixed-income diversified 26 funds registering doureturns haven't cracked 1%; ble-digit gains compared credit long-short managed to only 3 funds logging gains of 2.1%.
+The primary double-digit losses. issue: figuring out interest Supply and demand gaps, rate trends has been tough dislocation, and confusing And this was most evident early into the 4th quarter when fund managers across developed markets misread central bankers trends may be the source of opportunities, enabling many fund managers to uncover alternative, uncorrelated idiosyncratic investments.
 Waha MENA emerging market equity fund (No. 22) has benefitted from resurging Middle Eastern economies as they fully reopen supported by high levels of vaccination, rebounding energy prices, and soaring travel.
 The fund has surged nearly 22% through the first three quarters of 2021.